 Examples of some building stones used in Cambridgeshire’s historic buildings

-Further afield, in the wider Cambridgeshire area, the diversity of the region’s building stones is also recognised, with several types of stone having been quarried both from within and in the vicintiy of the county.
+Further afield, in the wider Cambridgeshire area, the diversity of the region’s building stones is also recognised, with several types of stone having been quarried both from within, and in the vicintiy of, the county.
 In addition to these there has been a significant supply of clay for the many brickworks and the use of many exotic stones found scattered over many of the county’s hills, mostly carried here by ice and deposited when the glaciers melted.

 Below are examples of some of the main building stones in the county (by decreasing age):

 Middle Jurassic: Limestones mainly from Middle Jurassic Lincolnshire Limestone to the northwest of Peterborough including the famous ‘Barnack Rag’.
 The best quality Barnack Stone was worked out by around 1460, which led to the importation of a wide range of other stones, often from further afield.
 The bridge at St Ives is an example of this and is one of the only bridges in the country that has a chapel.
 Ely and Peterborough Cathedrals are also mostly made from Barnack Stone.

 Lower Cretaceous: Sandstone from the Cretaceous Woburn Sands Formation (Lower Greensand) runs in a band north eastward from the south-west at Gamilingay, north past Cottenham and Ely.
 The C14th – C15th Church of St Mary at Gamlingay has been built using Albian Woburn Sands sandstone (with some Quaternary pebbles and cobbles and dressings of Chalk and Lincolnshire Limestone).
 Iron banding is evident in the quarried Woburn Sands.
 Walls around Ely Cathedral, which sits on a hill of Woburn Sands, also contain this sandstone.